| |

 You can declare the variables implicitly or explicitly.

-codes' windows using the Dim statement.
-The format is as follows:
+codes' window using the Dim statement.

 Dim variableName as